American Express Hilton Aspire Card Perks Review

 - Priority Pass Select Membership – Free access for you and 2 guests.

 - This is less valuable since everyone and their brother gives it out these days.
-And even the lower end Ascend card has a better Priority Pass membership for some.
+And even the lower end Surpass card has a better Priority Pass membership for some.
+Update: This has been devalued some with American Express‘ recent changes.
+You can no longer gain access to restaurant Priority Pass lounges.

 - $100 property credit at Waldorf Astoria and Conrad for two plus night cash stays.